OscarWilmerding/AIeye/README.md

-# aieye
+# AIeye

+If you are interested in buying a kit for this fill out this form, if there are enough people I will make and sell kits: https://forms.gle/SYHFhyDxsT9Xxbqz5
 Main repository for the AIeye camera project.
-If you are interested in a kit that gives you all the materials please fill out this interest form and if there are enough people I will make a kit. https://forms.gle/SYHFhyDxsT9Xxbqz5

 ## 3D Printing